History of New Mexico: Pueblo Revolt of 1680

-The retreat of the Spaniards left New Mexico controlled by the Indigenous.
-Popé ordered the Indians, under penalty of death, to burn or destroy crosses and other Catholic religious imagery, as well as any other vestige of the Spanish culture.
+The retreat of the Spaniards left New Mexico controlled by the Indigenous Pueblo republic.
+Po'pay ordered the Indians, under penalty of death, to burn or destroy crosses and other Catholic religious imagery, as well as any other vestige of the Spanish culture.
 He also wanted to destroy Spanish livestock and fruit trees.
-Kivas (rooms for religious rituals) were reopened, and Popé ordered all Indians to bathe in soap made of yucca root.
+Kivas (rooms for religious rituals) were reopened, and Po'pay ordered all Indians to bathe in soap made of yucca root.
 He forbade the planting of Spanish crops of wheat and barley.
-Popé ordered those Indians married by the rites of the Catholic Church to dismiss their wives, and take others under their traditional ways.
+Po'pay ordered those Indians married by the rites of the Catholic Church to dismiss their wives, and take others under their traditional ways.
 He took control of the Governor's Palace as ruler of the Pueblo, and collected tribute from each Pueblo until his death in 1688.

 Following their success, the different Pueblo tribes, separated by hundreds of miles and six different languages, quarreled.
 These power struggles, combined with raids from nomadic tribes and a seven-year drought, weakened the Pueblos.
 In July 1692, Diego de Vargas led Spanish forces that surrounded Santa Fe, where he called on the Indians to surrender, promising clemency if they would swear allegiance to the king of Spain and return to the Christian faith.
 The Indigenous leaders gathered in Santa Fe, met with De Vargas, and agreed to peace.
 While the Pueblo had only achieved a short-lived independence from the Spaniards, they gained a measure of freedom from future Spanish efforts to impose their culture and religion following the reconquest.
 The Spanish issued land grants to each Pueblo, and appointed a public defender to protect the rights of the Indigenous and argue their legal cases in the Spanish courts.